 If you find yourself wanting to explore the lake, rent out the swan-shaped paddleboats, and feed the live swans and other birds inhabiting the park.
 Other options include watching a concert or a play in the Walt Disney Amphitheater, grabbing a bite to eat at Relax Grill on Lake Eola, or relaxing amid beautiful flower beds and a spectacular view of Orlando’s skyline.
 Parking is free on Eola Drive on the east side of the park and there is metered parking on Central Boulevard and Rosalind Avenue.

-There’s plenty to do and see in Orlando, and even if you’re a local, you should totally give ICON Park a try.
-Located in the heart of Orlando’s International Drive, this entertainment complex features games and fun activities for the whole family.
+ICON Park is one of the best tourist attractions in Orlando.
+Located in the heart of Orlando’s International Drive, this entertainment complex features games, entertainment, and fun activities for the whole family.

-One of the best things to do includes exploring over 40 amazing restaurants, funky bars, boutique shops, or going for an adventure in the amusement park rides.
+Some of the best things to do in ICON Orlando are exploring over 40 amazing restaurants, funky bars, and boutique shops, or going for an adventure in the amusement park rides.
 Whatever your interests are, or whatever way you prefer to have fun, ICON Park has something to offer.

 Also, don’t miss The Wheel, a jaw-dropping observation wheel that stands 400 feet – 40 stories – in the air!

-Located near the Orange County Convention Center, Pointe Orlando is an original entertainment and dining district.
+Located near the Orange County Convention Center, Pointe Orlando is a vibrant entertainment and dining district.
 In there, you’ll find fabulous restaurants such as The Capital Grille, Maggiano’s, Cuba Libre, and Taverna Opa.

 Pointe also happens to provide visitors with one of the best nightlife experiences in Orlando, and after the sun sets, the place comes alive with fun happy hours at bars such as Blue Martini, Cuba Libre, and The Hampton Social.